bhaskarkumar1/weather_project/README.md

 Step 1.
 Initialize npm init and installed express module
 Step 2.
 Check the server is working or not by sennding HEllo text
+step 3.
+Create https request to api  and check the resonse i.e  data it sends to the server.
+step 4.
+Fetch weather data using https